pytexas/pytexas.github.io/foundation/docs/blog/posts/2024-conference-recap.md

 ## Opportunity Grants
 Every year we offer opportunity grants to community members who request assistance to attend PyTexas.
-In 2023 we provided $1000 to two members of our community so they could attend.
+In 2023 we provided a total of $1000 to two members of our community so they could attend.
 This year we were proud to be able to **more than double** the amount of money we were able to disperse.
 This year we provided $2500 to five individuals to attend, all of whom came from under represented communities in tech!